warestack/cc/Class-2/lab2-part1.md

 > `console.log()` prints text to the console.

 2. Open a new terminal (if not already open).
-From the top menu select `Terminal` and then  `New Terminal` .
-You can run the `app.js` by simply running `node app.js` in the terminal.
+To open a new terminal click on the `Terminal` and then `New Terminal`.

+Let's run the `app.js` using the following command in the terminal.

 ```shell
 node app.js